badrap/docs.badrap.io/docs/privacy-company.md

 ## Customer Success and Support Emails

-We use Google Workspace and Microsoft Office 365 for email communications with customers.
-This includes support requests and customer success discussions.
+We use Google Workspace, Microsoft Office 365 and Hubspot for email communications with customers.
+This includes support requests, customer success discussions, general inquiries and sales discussions.
+When you contact us, you consent and acknowledge that we will be processing any personal data you may include in your email with the aforementioned third-party services.

 ## Customer Meetings

 We use Google Calendar and Microsoft Office 365 to book customer meetings, and Google Meet and Microsoft Teams for conducting online meetings.
 We may also offer you the chance to book meetings with our personnel using Hubspot's Meetings tool, which is connected to our Microsoft or Google calendars.
-Hubspot's Meetings tool may be offered as an option for booking a meeting e.g. inside selected playbooks or on the web site.
+Hubspot's Meetings tool may be offered as an option for booking a meeting e.g. inside selected playbooks, on the web site or in our email signatures.
+Please note that your usage of the Hubspot Meetings tool is based on your own explicit and unambiguous consent, and it is covered by Hubspot's own privacy policy.

+## Embedded Content

+We may sometimes embed media content such as videos onto our playbooks and web pages.
+This embedded media content may reside at an external hosting provider, such as Youtube.
+When we embed media content, we do it in a way that will share as little user information as possible with the content hosting provider.
+When viewing embedded content hosted at a third-party service provider, your viewing and interactions with the content are covered by the hosting provider's privacy policy.
+This means that you may have to review their privacy policy and to provide consent in order to view or interact with the embedded media.

 ## Playbooks